 The only thing you can really do is bury the dead.
 As you start to walk away and realize everything that has occurred, your doubt becomes curiosity and your fear becomes depression.
 It’s a fuzzy feeling and quite hard to put words too, as your mind goes blank and your body pushes forward.
 You dust off old habits and hobbies that bring back some cognitive function.
 You feel the cool fall breeze biting your nipples as you go back for a sweatshirt before wondering to yourself how it all happened.

 You stay up late reading internet articles like this one.
-Questioning your existence and what the fuck it is you’re doing.
+Questioning your existence and what it is you’re doing.
 You start to realize you’re not alone and many men have fought this very battle.
 You’re filled with rage and joy while laying low as a survivor.
-You start to remember your wants and desires, your dreams.
+You start to remember your wants and desires, your dreams and hobbies.
 Your shown a mission and objective with an achievable goal.

 This is where true growth comes from.
 Self reflection and honesty.
 You see your self for who you really are.
 What you really are.
 As it becomes obvious looking in the mirror.
 Don’t let yourself get stuck in the process, because we have a very short existence.
 Wasting your time bashing and hating might build your confidence but it won’t bring you to a place of consistent joy, you’ll be left sitting in the camp staring at your boy.

 This is one area I truly struggle in, and that’s remaining humble.
 The ability to build confidence without hurting someone else can be difficult in this society.
 Especially when it’s so easy with no responsibility for your actions.
 You can personally see many times I have lost my humility from passion, emotion, or rage.
 It’s easy to do.